← Dashboard ↑ Back to Top

 Coach Marty Coach Marty's Real Talk:

-As JL Collins says: "This too shall pass."
-And history proves it.
-Through every war, recession, pandemic, and financial crisis over the last 100 years, the stock market has historically averaged approximately 10% annual returns before inflation — though future results may differ.
+History proves it.
+Through every war, recession, pandemic, and financial crisis over the last 100 years, the stock market has historically averaged approximately 10% annual returns before inflation (roughly 7% after inflation) — though future results may differ.
 All those terrifying crashes?
 They're just blips on a long-term chart that has trended upward.

 Getting Back on Track After Setbacks